GirishKumarK/CV_PA_3/README.md

 Program Requirements : Python 3.5 (only), NumPy, Pandas, SciKit-Learn, SciKit-Image, SciKit-Video, MatPlotLib and TensorFlow

+Before Running Program : UCF Sports Dataset Must be in the Same Folder as all my Python Files are located, else WILL NOT WORK.

 Just Execute Main_CV_PA3.py in Spyder/Anaconda ~ Not In Terminal/CommandPrompt/PowerShell

 Main_CV_PA3.py is a Wrapper Module for CNN and Non-CNN Models - Just Execute and Follow the Instructions Printed.